ash54x/Data-Science-Machine-Learning-Portfolio/README.md

 The content reflects hands-on experience and conceptual mastery gained through two core courses:

-1. Computational Thinking and Data Science:
-This course focused on developing a computational mindset to solve data-driven problems.
+1. Computational Thinking and Data Science - This course focused on developing a computational mindset to solve data-driven problems.
 Concepts include:

 - Data representation and transformation